nrkno/nrkno-sanity-libs/docs/packages.md

     "references": [{ "path": "../nrkno-sanity-odd-utils/tsconfig.build.json" }]
     }
     ```
+  - when package B depends on package A, A must be listed first in tsconfig.project.json references
 - `tsconfig.json` is used by IDE & jest, `tsconfig.build.json` is used for compiling to /build

 ## Bumping from 0.x.x to 1.0.0